Giving Sunshine Coast kids with disabilities the brightest start

 Run through the NDIS, this gorgeous therapy farm is home to chickens, pigs, goats, horses and plenty of safe space to play.

-“Kids with disabilities can come to the farm for the day to hang with the animals and animal assisted learning therapy.
-Educators from the centre come over to the farm to care for the kids, whilst mum goes to work or has a break,” says Sarah.
+“Kids with disabilities can come to the farm for the day to hang with the animals and animal-assisted learning therapy.
+Educators from the centre come over to the farm to care for the kids whilst mum goes to work or has a break,” says Sarah.

 “This is far less stressful for the child and the family.
-The therapy just slots in between counting the chickens or going for a ride on the tractor!”
+The therapy just slots between counting the chickens or going for a ride on the tractor!”

 Child with Disabilities Attends Animal Assisted Learning Therapy on the Sunshine Coast

-Spending time with the chickens helps non-verbal kids connect with the world
+Spending time with the chickens helps non-verbal kids connect with the world.

 Integration into the school system for kids with disabilities